kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 * **How can an operator determine if the feature is in use by workloads?**

-  Operators can determine if NetworkPolicies are making use of Range creating an object specifying the range and validating if the traffic is allowed within the specified range
+  Operators can determine if NetworkPolicies are making use of EndPort creating an object specifying the range and validating if the traffic is allowed within the specified range